MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/multi-enterprises.md

 The sample uses an example scenario of three hotels, with two of them in the same London location:

-* One in Paris
+* One hotel in Paris
-* One in London
+* One hotel in London
-* Another one in London
+* Another hotel in London

 ```html
 <!DOCTYPE html>